ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/demo-sofar-sounds-tickets.markdown

   \ the best plan of your weekend!</p>\r\n<p>Thanks to NME AAA and Sofar Sounds we\
   \ are offering 20 pairs of tickets to a Sofar Sounds concert of your choice anywhere\
   \ in the UK.</p> \r\n<p>Good luck!</p>"
-entry-title: "Win one of 20 pairs of tickets to a Sofar Sounds secret performance\
+entry-title: "[DEMO] Win one of 20 pairs of tickets to a Sofar Sounds secret performance\
   \ in the UK!"
 entry-content: "Enter the draw to win one of 20 pairs of tickets to a Sofar Sounds\
   \ secret concert of your choice by completing the form below before 23:59 on 25th\